McIlroy misses Players cut, Tiger survives

 “But when you shoot that kind of score around this golf course any day in the year, or any week, you’re putting well.
 Clearly that’s what I’ve been doing the best.”

-Martin Laird, who shared the overnight lead with fellow Briton Ian Poulter, slipped two shots off the pace after carding a 73, his solid effort undone by a double-bogey at the ‘island green’ 17th, where he found water, and then a bogey on the 18th.
+Britain’s Martin Laird, who shared the overnight lead with England’s Ian Poulter, dropped to two shots off the pace after returning a one-over 73, his solid effort undone by a double-bogey on the ‘island green’ 17th where he found water and then a bogey on the 18th.

-Poulter opened his second round on the back nine with a double-bogey on his first hole, the 10th, followed by another double at the par-three 13th.

-However the fashion conscious Englishman recovered to card a four-over 76 that left him five strokes off the lead.
+Poulter opened his second round on the back nine with a double-bogey on his first hole and went on to card a four-over 76 that left him five shots back of the leaders.

 Defending champion K.J.
-Choi of South Korea missed the cut after a 76 on Friday left him with a two-day total of 151.
+Choi missed the cut after a four-over 76 on Friday left him with a two-day total of 151.

-Also heading home early were British Open champion Louis Oosthuizen, who was beaten in a playoff by Bubba Watson at this year’s Masters, American world number five Hunter Mahan and three-times major winner Padraig Harrington of Ireland.

-American Steve Stricker ended his run of 49 tournaments without missing the cut.